danielrriggs/danielrriggs.github.io/content/resistance.md

 One of the confusing things about motivation is that we know what's good for us, but fail to bring ourselves to do it.
 We think we lack motivation.

-The world of self help that promises more motivation, doesn't work because they're treating the wrong problem.
+The world of self help that promises more motivation doesn't work because they're treating the wrong problem.
 We don't have a lack of motivation; we're highly motivated, just in the wrong direction.

 *Example: a heroin addict struggles to quit despite knowing of severe financial, career, & relational consequences from substance use.
 The worse the consequences got, & the more important it was to stop, the more this person used.
 The worse this person's life got, the better a solution heroin was.
 The person was highly motivated to solve their problems, it's just that heroin was the best solution, for a few hours at a time.*